 Patterns in PowerPoint are two-color designs comprising lines, dots, dashes and checks.
-PowerPoint includes 48 patterns such patterns with names like Plaid, Weaves, Shingle, and Zig Zag (see them later on this page in Figure 2).
-When used with some caution, Patterns can make a great fill for your Plot Area, same like any other fill.
-In this tutorial, let us learn how to apply a Pattern fill to the chart's Plot Area in PowerPoint 2013.
-Follow these steps to explore more:
+PowerPoint includes 48 such patterns with names like Plaid, Weaves, Shingle, and Zig Zag (see them later on this page in Figure 2).
+When used with some caution, patterns can make a great fill for your Plot Area, almost like any other fill.
+In this tutorial, let us learn how to apply a pattern fill to the chart's Plot Area in PowerPoint 2013 for Windows.

 Figure 1: Format Plot Area option

 - This action opens the Format Plot Area Task Pane, as shown in Figure 2.
 In this Task Pane, click the Fill & Line button, highlighted in red within Figure 2 and click the Pattern fill radio button (highlighted in blue within Figure 2).